Alice in Wonderland (franchise): Kingdom Hearts series

 Wonderland is a playable world in the Kingdom Hearts video game series, appearing for first time in the first Kingdom Hearts, and returns in Kingdom Hearts: Chain of Memories, Kingdom Hearts 358/2 Days, Kingdom Hearts coded as a digitized version of the world originating from data in Jiminy Cricket's royal journal, and Kingdom Hearts χ.
-Alice is also a major character in the overall plot of the first game due to her role as one of seven "Princesses of Heart".
-Other characters from the movie that appear include the Queen of Hearts, the Cheshire Cat, the White Rabbit, the Doorknob, and the Card Soldiers.
-All except the Doorknob also appear in and Chain of Memories, albeit in the form of illusions made from the main character's memory.
-The Mad Hatter and the March Hare appear in portrait form as well, appearing in corporeal form in Kingdom Hearts χ, in addition to Tweedle Dee and Tweedle Dum.
+Alice is also a major character in the overall plot of the first game due to her role as one of the seven Princesses of Heart.
+Other characters from the film who appear include the Queen of Hearts, the Cheshire Cat, the White Rabbit, the Doorknob, and the Card Soldiers.
+All except the Doorknob also appear in Chain of Memories as illusions made from Sora's memories.
+The Mad Hatter and the March Hare appear in portrait form as well, appearing in corporeal form in Kingdom Hearts χ, in addition to Tweedledee and Tweedledum.
 Caterpillar appears in the non-official game Kingdom Hearts V Cast, and also in the manga adaptation of Kingdom Hearts.